 - 101-102.
 ELEMENTARY ARABIC.
 3 cr. each.
 Introduction to the script, pronunciation and grammar of Modern Standard Arabic.
 Reading, writing, aural comprehension and elementary conversation. - 197, 198, 199.
 BEGINNING ARABIC.
 1 cr.
 An independent study of elementary Arabic with an emphasis on the script, pronunciation, and grammar of Modern Standard Arabic. - 201.
 INTERMEDIATE ARABIC.
 3 cr.
-The continuation on the intermediate level of modern standard Arabic. - 307.
+The continuation on the intermediate level of modern standard Arabic.
+Prerequisite 102 or approval of department head. - 202.
+INTERMEDIATE ARABIC.
+3 cr.
+Continued study of modern standard Arabic on the intermediate level.
+Prerequisite: ARAB 201 or approval of department head. - 307.
 ARABIC CIVILIZATION.
 3 cr.
 Introduction to the religion of Islam and the intellectual and spiritual heritage of the Arabs.
 The early Arabs, the Revelation, theology, religious law, Sufism and modernist phenomena.
 Architectural, scientific, philosophical and literary developments.